-The Deputy Head Teacher for Secondary, Jean Saillard, is CFBL's Coordinator for Online Safety, and has particular responsibility for ensuring pupils' compliance with the School's e-safety policies and informing all members of the School community about e-safety.
+The DSL is CFBL's Coordinator for Online Safety, and has particular responsibility for ensuring pupils' compliance with the School's e-safety policies and informing all members of the School community about e-safety.

 Rules regarding safe internet use should be posted up in all classrooms and teaching areas where computers are used to deliver lessons.